Extracorporeal Shock Wave Therapy - Pittsburgh

 What is the shock wave therapy cost?
-If you are Federally insured, since the ESWT is FDA approved, it is a covered service.
-Other insurers cover it on a case by case basis, but normally it is an out of pocket expense.
-However, ESWT Pittsburgh is often 1/2 to 1/4 the price of ESWT Philladelphia, or ESWT NYC pricing!
+Federally insured patients can have it covered usually by insurance, since shockwave therapy is FDA approved.
+Some insurers cover case by case, however, usually it is an out of pocket noncovered service.
+In Pittsburgh we charge 1/2 to 1/4 the charge of ESWT NYC or ESWT Philladelphia pricing!

 What shockwave therapy machine is used in Pittsburgh at Beaver Valley Foot Clinic?
 We use the Dornier Epos T M Ultra ESWT machine.
 It was FDA approved for the treatment of chronic insertional plantar fasciitis on January 15, 2002.